-Our partnership strategy has allowed us to build a development pipeline of 25 drugs, to create a broad base of potential license fees, milestone payments, royalties, profit sharing and earn out payments and to control our drug development expenses.
-In this way, we remain a focused and efficient research and development organization that can continue to discover new drugs and expand ours and our partners’ pipelines.
+Our partnership strategy has allowed us to build a development pipeline of 31 drugs, to create a broad base of potential license fees, milestone payments, royalties, profit sharing and earn out payments and to control our drug development expenses.
+In this way, we remain a focused and efficient research and development organization that can continue to discover new drugs and expand our and our partners’ pipelines.

-In addition we form partnerships focused on developing and advancing certain RNA-targeting therapeutic technologies.
-These partnerships take advantage of our dominant intellectual property estate, and leverage our own investments in our core technologies.
+In addition, we form partnerships focused on developing and advancing certain RNA-targeting therapeutic technologies.
+These partnerships take advantage of our dominant RNA-targeting intellectual property estate, and leverage our investments in our core technologies.
 These collaborations typically involve a cross-license between us and our partner and allow us to participate in newly emerging approaches to RNA-targeting therapeutics and augment our active programs in these areas.

-Our partnerships fall into several categories, including traditional pharmaceutical alliances and licenses, and satellite company collaborators, external project funding alliances, and technology and intellectual property sales and licensing.
-We discuss each of these categories in more detail below, along with the relevant partnerships.
+Our partnerships fall into several categories, including pharmaceutical alliances and licenses, satellite company collaborators, external project funding alliances, and technology and intellectual property sales and licensing.